 Kate Gasparro is a National Science Foundation Graduate Research Fellow studying sustainable design and construction at Stanford.

-This Sunday, Kate will receive her M.A. in International Policy Studies (IPS), which she is pursuing simultaneously with a Ph.D. in Civil and Environmental Engineering.
-Kate is also a leader of the IPS student association and has been selected to be the student speaker at the IPS diploma ceremony.
+In June, Kate earned her M.A. in International Policy Studies (IPS), which she pursued simultaneously with a Ph.D. in Civil and Environmental Engineering.
+Kate was also a leader of the IPS student association and spoke at the IPS diploma ceremony.

 Kate’s favorite class at Stanford so far is PUBLPOL 303D: Applied Econometrics for Public Policy, because it incorporated different types of statistical strategies for analyzing policy and taught students how to navigate policy implications and understanding.